 Water distribution systems (WDS) grow organically with cities and are therefore inherently subject to deep uncertainties.
-While secondary and tertiary network components can still be adequately selected using established engineering principles, planning the primary and supply network at a regional level requires a different approch that integrates elements of policy-making, standard engineering practice and considerable investments.
-This part of the system is extremely critical as failures here can propogate and lead to loss of service for thousands of people and businesses.
+Strategic WDS planning focuses on the long-term design of the primary supply system -- the national grid.
+While secondary and tertiary network components can typically be selected using established engineering principles, planning the primary and supply network at a regional level requires a different approach, one that integrates policy considerations, standard engineering practice, and substantial investment.
+This part of the system is extremely critical.
+Failures at this level can propagate and lead to loss of service for thousands of people and businesses.
 Beyond system reliability and deep uncertainties, the complex governance requirements, such as the coordination between national, regional, and local administrations, present a major obstacle to integrated policy-making and long-term planning of these systems.

 Over the past decade, the field has steadily refined and built upon several approaches that address WDS planning under uncertainties.
-To begin, the introduction of staged design, where interventions are modeled in phases rather then in as single batch representing the target network, provided a tool to represent long-term plans with more realism (for an example on WDS see Creaco et al., 2014).
-Next, this modeling framework was extended to include uncertainty, either through a robust approach that accounts for uncertainty (e.g., Creaco et al., 2015), or through a flexible approach where one plan with multiple pathways (in its simplest form: a decision tree) is devised, but only one branch is implemented based on the uncertainties realisation (e.g., Basupi and Kapelan, 2015).
+To begin, the introduction of staged design, where interventions are modelled in phases rather than in a single batch representing the target network, provided a tool to represent masterplans with more realism (e.g., Creaco, Franchini, and Walski 2014).
+Next, this modelling framework was extended to include uncertainty, either through a robust approach that accounts for it (e.g., Creaco, Franchini, and Walski 2015), or through a flexible approach that develops a single plan with multiple pathways.
+In its simplest form, this takes the shape of a decision tree, where only one branch is implemented based on how uncertainties unfold (e.g., Basupi and Kapelan 2015).

 An inherent limitation of robust and flexible plans is that they require accounting for all possible future system interventions and scenarios at the initial planning stage.
-Therefore, when uncertainties move away from the accounted values or new opportunities emerge (i.e., under deep uncertainties), these approaches fall short: the water utilities must adapt to the changes in their environment.
+Therefore, when uncertainties move away from the expected values or new opportunities emerge (i.e., under deep uncertainties), these approaches fall short, and the water utilities must adapt to the changes in their environment.